 The statement reads: “To glorify God by being a faithful steward of all that is entrusted to us and to have a positive influence on all who come into contact with Chick-fil-A.”

 Unfortunately, his first 75 days in business were an utter discouragement.
 When the Jonas Snowstorm of 2016 hit Virginia, it catapulted Scott and his staff to yet another low point.
-Their confidence and finances sustained huge losses, which led Scott to consider giving up the entire enterprise.
+Their confidence and finances sustained substantial losses, which led Scott to consider giving up the entire enterprise.

-He learned how to streamline essential duties like closing the restaurant in the evenings, thawing thousands of dollars of chicken on time, and interacting well with employees.
+He learned how to streamline essential duties like efficiently closing the restaurant in the evenings, thawing thousands of dollars of chicken on time, and interacting well with employees.

 Scott issued a final charge to the students: